 - The District Archives: A Portuguese archive site, with some digitized civil registration records.

 Though this era of Napoleonic civil registration grew out of Napoleon’s conquests, it has been an invaluable resource for family historians to discover and reconstruction their heritage.
-The expert genealogists at Price Genealogy can help you recover family memories of earlier generations.
+The expert genealogists at Lineages can help you recover family memories of earlier generations.

 Have you done any Napoleonic Era Civil Registration genealogy work?
 Let us know in a comment below!